 Funds Raised to Date: $950+

 "Domestic violence plagued my early childhood, and I often have flashbacks of what my mother experienced.
-Nobody should have to experience the type of emotional and physical abuse that my close family had to endure," states Cynthia.
-Thankfully, VanMeter's mother was strong enough to leave her violent relationship and support herself with the help of close family and friends after several years.
+Everyone deserves a life free of violence, and nobody should have to experience the type of emotional and physical abuse that my family had to endure," states Cynthia.
+Thankfully, VanMeter's mother found the strength to leave her violent relationship and find support with the help of close family and friends after several years.

 The best part?
 VanMeter's daughter, Haley, has become an advocate in her own community as well.
-She is extremely passionate about cause-related fundraising, and has now taken in the issue of domestic violence now that her mother has talked to her about her grandmother's story.
+She is extremely passionate about cause-related fundraising, and has taken on the issue of domestic violence now that her mother has talked to her about her grandmother's story.

 "Our community has been extremely supportive, and this fundraiser has brought on more awareness than I expected."

-Thank you Cynthia, for your sweet cake pop fundraising efforts and for speaking out about domestic violence.
+Thank you Cynthia, for your sweet fundraising efforts and for speaking out about domestic violence.